-D. Buildings should provide openings and windows that overlook public streets and parks to establish a sense of human presence and oversight.

-- E. The minimum amount of clear glass for non-residential uses shall be 50% of the area of the façade at the ground floor and 25% of the entire façade. - F. The minimum amount of clear glass for residential uses shall be 15% of the entire façade. - G. Commercial space users shall not block windows with signs or partitions that obscure views into the building.
+- H. Buildings shall provide openings and windows that overlook public streets and parks to establish a sense of human presence and oversight. - I. The minimum amount of clear glass for non-residential uses shall be 50% of the area of the façade at the ground floor and 25% of the entire façade. - The minimum amount of clear glass for residential uses shall be 20% of the entire façade. - K. Commercial space users shall not block windows with signs or partitions that obscure views into the building.